 The San Francisco Bay Area has long been a hotbed for new venture creation, and Berkeley-Haas is one of the world’s leading centers for the study and practice of entrepreneurship.
 The Berkeley MBA Program offers students the training and ecosystem to launch scaleable enterprises, start careers in the venture capital industry, and take leading roles in early-stage-startups.

-At the center of UC Berkeley startup activities is the highly ranked Lester Center for Entrepreneurship, with classes, events, and programs that help students get the most out of their time on the Berkeley campus and in Silicon Valley.
+At the center of UC Berkeley startup activities is the highly ranked Berkeley-Haas Entrepreneurship Program, with classes, events, and programs that help students get the most out of their time on the Berkeley campus and in Silicon Valley.

 Among its many activities are prominent startup competitions, the Berkeley Entrepreneurs Forum, Skydeck and LAUNCH: the UC Berkeley Startup Competition & Accelerator, as well as cross-campus mixers and hackathons.
 All provide opportunities to meet with venture capitalists, entrepreneurs, business leaders, alums, and other UC Berkeley graduate students.